 - Give people space to communicate their feelings and grievances.

 - Listen to what the team member says and let them know how you plan on implementing their suggestions.

 Make the Best Decision for Your Team

 Sometimes great leadership is recognizing someone else is better for the job.
 If you’re no longer passionate about serving, it might be time to step down and let someone else lead.
 There’s no shame in doing what is right for the company and its people.
 Others’ definition of success doesn’t also have to be yours.
 For this reason, don’t feel like you failed if you choose to replace yourself with someone who has a greater capacity to guide the organization and its people.
 You always have the choice to make a pivot and find a different way to serve the business.

 If the problem is employees who were promoted into leadership roles, it’s important to coach them on how to change.
 However, if they walked through the first three steps provided above, but still haven’t made any progress, don’t let them continue negatively impacting the organization.
-Research from the University of Manchester shows toxic bosses with psychopathic traits can cause clinical depression and low job satisfaction in employees.
+Data from the University of Manchester shows toxic bosses with psychopathic traits can cause clinical depression and low job satisfaction in employees.
 As an employer, it is, without a doubt, your duty to protect team members.
 With this in mind, use your decision-making skills to determine whether you should reposition a toxic leader or let them go.